MPS securitization beats bad debt, bail-in rout

 Fund managers, central banks and public institutions, and banks, respectively, accounted for 44%, 38% and 17% of participation in the deal, with most from Germany and the UK.
 Much of the exposure is to manufacturing and real estate, mostly in the richer northern regions of Italy.

+“This is precisely where we’ve seen ABS outperforming – situations in which investors have been able to look beyond broader market conditions and focus on the underlying cash flow and credit enhancement mechanisms,” says James Cunniffe, debt syndicate director in London at HSBC, which was bookrunner of the transaction alongside UniCredit and Intesa Sanpaolo investment banking unit, Banca IMI (MPS structured the deal).
 “At a time when there was very little or no corporate bond supply, the ABS market was able to price a transaction in a sector under intense scrutiny,” says Cunniffe.
 Investors feel they are underweight Italian and SME collateral compared with RMBS and auto loan securitizations, he adds.

 The MPS deal has not been investors’ only chance to get such exposure, however.
 The European Investment Bank underwrote an enlarged securitization of bonds from public water companies in the Veneto region last month, according to Euromoney’s sister publication Global Capital.
 Meanwhile, MPS intends to continue to diversify its funding sources through deals like this; indeed, it securitized a €3 billion SME loan portfolio in August.